christophertacon/Blog/tools-pelican/content/HDF5/HDF5.rst

 For those that are familiar with python, there is a module that provides various commands for the manipulation of HDF5 files.

-Exercise 2: Create your own file1
+Exercise 2: Create your own file!
 ---------------------------------

 In the second part, you will have learned about using h5py and some of its features.
 This exercise will be about creating your own HDF5 file.
 In /Documents/ inside the VirtualBox image, you will find an IPython Notebook.
 Open this notebook through terminal using the command